XVI

 become his second wife, commencing the selfless ministry at his side

-which for thirty-three years endeared her to the entire fellowship of the
+which for thirty-three years endeared her to the entire fellowship

 Mission.
 But they were often parted.
-In wintry weather with snow deep
+In wintry weather with snow

 on the ground, Mr. Taylor was thankful to spare her the journeys he